 Within diversified investment strategies, investments may be either actively or passively managed.
 A passive portfolio is one constructed of index funds for exposure to various asset classes, which are designed to match the performance of desired benchmarks like the S&P 500, Barclays Aggregate Bond Index, Russell 2000 or MSCI EAFE.
 Over the past decade, there has been a substantial movement of investment dollars to low cost index funds as the passive investment movement gained momentum.
 This may have been largely influenced through the statistics which show that few actively managed funds consistently outperform their benchmark over time, while an index fund will track and therefore mostly match the performance of the benchmark.
 The argument is for a preference for benchmark returns vs. a “fool’s errand” of trying to consistently outperform the market.

-This seems to be a solid conclusion and may lead one to want to use passive investment strategies in every instance if it were not for a common desire to protect against market downturns.
+This seems on the face of it to be a solid conclusion and may lead one to want to use passive investment strategies in every instance if it were not for a common desire to protect against market downturns.
 A passive portfolio can be expected to fully capture a pullback in the markets and like the concentrated approach, creates a greater exposure to the sequence of returns risk if distributions are needed, which most often is the case.
 In my reading for this article I have not been able to find a study to show the relative performance of a passive vs active portfolio which considers withdrawals and management expenses.
-In Salisbury Trust’s role as a manager of trusts, this is unfortunate given how a passive approach would otherwise seem to fit with the requirements of a trustee to keep expenses at a minimum, diversify and provide for liquidity, but the passive approach still has a place with certain investors who may have a longer term time horizon for part of their investable assets.
+In Salisbury Trust’s role as a manager of trusts, this is unfortunate given how a passive approach would otherwise seem to fit with the requirements of a trustee to keep expenses at a minimum, diversify and provide for liquidity, but the passive approach still has a place with certain investors who may have a longer-term time horizon for part of their investable assets.

 The advantage of risk reduction which accounts for distributions may outweigh the downside and lesser chance of reaping the returns possible in a well-managed concentrated portfolio or experiencing the full impact of a market downturn in an entirely passive approach.

 Whether one investment strategy is appropriate over another is largely determined by time horizon, risk tolerance and risk capacity, and may be highly dependent upon market conditions over the investment timeframe if portfolio distributions are needed.
-If one has unusual talent in selecting undervalued companies (or one can find a manager with a solid track record at a reasonable fee), if they have a high tolerance for investment risk and capacity to take that risk, and a long investment time horizon with no need to access the investment principal, one could consider a concentrated portfolio for a portion of their assets.
+If one has a rare talent for selecting undervalued companies (or one can find a manager with a solid track record at a reasonable fee), if they have a high tolerance for investment risk and capacity to take that risk, and a long investment time horizon with no need to access the investment principal, one could consider a concentrated portfolio for a portion of their assets.
 For someone who prefers lesser volatility provided by diversification and can weather a down market without needing access to principal, a passively invested portfolio may be considered.
 In our experience with clients here at Salisbury Trust, an actively managed diversified portfolio is preferred for a majority of investors to protect against market downturns and to preserve principal as distributions are taken.
 There is no single right answer to which investment strategy is best for all cases but there is a right answer for the appropriate strategy for each client.
 It all starts with our conversation.

 1 John Evans & Stephen Archer – “Diversification and the Reduction of Dispersion; an Empirical Analysis”, 1968